-- Traffic and transportation issues traditionally dominated the discussion, but the extension of the Red Line subway largely eliminated above-ground passenger transfers to buses and related street improvements eased traffic flow; - Pedestrian issues have been addressed repeatedly, but some interfaces are awkwardly arranged; - The physical limitations of the plaza, which was constructed in 1983, have been addressed in piecemeal fashion and are currently the subject of study.
-Awkward changes in grade, chaotic pedestrian flow patterns, conflicting activities, and (until recently) limited seating options are among the concerns; - Public use of the plaza, including programming for community events; - Future use of the kiosk, which has been operated as a newsstand since 1983.
+- Traffic and transportation issues traditionally dominated plans for Harvard Square proper, but the extension of the Red Line subway largely eliminated above-ground passenger transfers to buses and related street improvements eased traffic flow; - Pedestrian issues have been addressed repeatedly, but some interfaces are awkwardly arranged; - The physical limitations of the plaza, which was constructed in 1983, have been addressed in piecemeal fashion and are currently the subject of study.
+Awkward changes in grade, chaotic pedestrian flow patterns, conflicting activities, poor choices of materials, and (until recently) limited seating options are among the concerns; - Public use of the plaza, including programming for community events; - Future use of the kiosk, which has been operated as a newsstand since 1983.
 The decline of print media has meant that the operator sells a greater proportion of souvenirs and related products than before.
-The possibility of reprogramming the kiosk for other public or commercial uses is currently under study.
+The possibility of reprogramming the kiosk for other public or commercial uses is currently under study by the Community Development Department via the City Manager-appointed Kiosk and Plaza Working Group.

-The most recent relevant study of planning issues around the kiosk is the Harvard Square Vision Study, prepared by the Cambridge Community Development Department and the Harvard Square Business Association in 2014.
+The most recent relevant study of planning issues around the kiosk is the Harvard Square Vision Study prepared by the Cambridge Community Development Department and the Harvard Square Business Association in 2014.